Japan celebrates Osaka; Sponsors cautious about activism - WHIZ News

 Some people lobbying for change have said “anti-racist” speech is not political speech.

-Associated Press contacted several of Osaka’s sponsors.
-Forbes magazine listed her last year as the world’s richest female athlete with earnings of $37.4 in the previous 12 months.
+The Associated Press contacted several of Osaka’s sponsors.
+Forbes magazine listed her last year as the world’s richest female athlete with earnings of $37.4 million in the previous 12 months.

-Sports equipment manufacturer Yonex Co. expressed support for Osaka’s feelings, while also stressed that she won her third Grand Slam using one of its rackets.
+Sports equipment manufacturer Yonex Co. expressed support for Osaka’s feelings, while also stressing that she won her third Grand Slam using one of its rackets.

+“National borders and racial discrimination should not exist in sports, and we are carrying out our business activities with hopes that everyone who takes part in sports around the world will have fun.
+We think Ms. Osaka’s actions reflect our basic stance, and we respect her actions.”

 Nissin Foods — the instant noodle maker — said Osaka’s third Grand Slam win underlined the spirit behind the company’s “Hungry to win” slogan, and looked forward to her participation in the Olympics.